National emblem of Timor-Leste: Meaning

-The coat of arms symbolizes the globe with the country of East Timor and at the same time stands for national unity.
+The coat of arms symbolizes the globe with the country of Timor-Leste and at the same time stands for national unity.
 The white background color within the ring, star and rays symbolizes peace.
 The yellow in the coat of arms signifies wealth, black symbolizes the eclipse that must be conquered, and red represents love of homeland and the struggle for national liberation.

 The five points of the star symbolize the light of generosity and honesty leading the people to peace.
 Its rays represent the light of solidarity and the will to bring peace to the whole world.

 The four corners of the outline of Mount Tatamailau represent the principle of the separation of powers (president, parliament, government, and judiciary) and the independence of state organs.

 The open book, cogwheel, ear of rice and corncob symbolize wisdom and the people's ability to advance in the fields of education, culture, social justice, agriculture and industry.

-The rifle, spear and bow represent the values of the people's centuries-long struggle for national liberation and self-defense for the honor and dignity of East Timor's sovereignty.
+The rifle, spear and bow represent the values of the people's centuries-long struggle for national liberation and self-defense for the honor and dignity of Timor-Leste's sovereignty.
 The rifle may be a homage to the emblem of Mozambique.
 The FALINTIL East Timor did not use a Kalashnikov in the liberation struggle.

 The motto in Portuguese, "Unidade, Acção, Progresso" ("Unity, Action, Progress"), states the basic values of politics and ethics that govern the life of the nation and the people.

 Previous emblems

-Portuguese colonisation (1935–1975)
+Portuguese colonial era (1935–1975)

 In 1935, the Portuguese colonies were officially assigned coats of arms that followed a standard design pattern.
 The three-part shield shows in the first field on silver five blue shields, each with five silver coins (quinas) forming a cross; the central element from the coat of arms of Portugal.
 The arms of Portuguese Timor followed the same format of other Portuguese colonies (later overseas provinces) with the territory being represented by the black and white Dominican cross in recognition of the role played by the Dominican Order in converting the East Timorese to Roman Catholicism.
 The field was silver/black eightfold confessed with a silver/black fleur-de-lys cross, additionally there was a quina in the centre of the cross.
 In the third field there are green waves on silver.

+Japanese occupation (1942–1945)

+The imperial chrysanthemum crest was used in the territory during the Japanese occupation of Timor.